 Squamous cells are a specialized type of cell that are normally found on the surface of a tissue.
 They create a barrier which protects the tissue below the surface from infections and injuries.
 The barrier is called an epithelium.

-Squamous cells have a flat shape which allow them to withstand stress better than other types of cells.
-Squamous cells in the skin are made even stronger by a protein called keratin which fills the cells.
+Some examples of tissues lined by squamous cells include skin, the inside of the mouth, the esophagus, the large airways in the lungs, and the cervix.
+These cells have a flat shape which allow them to withstand stress better than other types of cells.
+In the skin, these cells are made even stronger by a protein called keratin which fills the cells.

 Squamous cell carcinoma is a type of cancer made up of squamous cells.
 It is a very common type of cancer that can start almost anywhere in the body.